TomSED/go-slackbot/README.md

 # go-slackbot
-Boiler plate for a golang slack bot via slack slash commands using apigateway and lambda
+Template for a golang slack bot via slack slash commands using apigateway and lambda

 ## Overview
 ### Handler function